-Renaissance CCS scored a "Red lowest performance level in in graduation rate, ELPI.
-This is addressed in Action 4.4.
-Renaissance also had a very low performance level on the College/Career Indicator.
+Renaissance CCS scored a "Red lowest performance level in in graduation rate, ELPI, and a very low College/Career Indicator.
 Additionally, RTSA Kilpatrick, Kirby, and Afflerbaugh-Paige also performed in the lowest performance level on the College/Career Indicator.
 Actions needed to further make process include developing a system to ensure increases in OSHA completions.
-This is addressed in Actions 1.4 and 4.3.